 As the recognition of the benefits of Yoga grew beyond the mere physical aspects, I undertook a 270h teacher training with Monica Angelucci of Prague Yoga and qualified as Vinyasa Flow Instructor.

-I am currently registered with Yoga Alliance US as E-RYT200 and am a member of the Independent Yoga Network, of the Association for Yoga Studies UK and YANI (Yoga Associazione Nazionale Insegnanti).
+I am currently registered as full member of YANI (Yoga Associazione Nazionale Insegnanti).

 Before becoming involved with Yoga full time I have worked as a researcher in the pharmaceutical industry for twenty years.
 I have a degree in Organic Chemistry and have then gained experience in the Medicinal Chemistry field.
 Maybe for this reason, I always seek to understand the connections between the gross and subtle bodies and what happens to both physiologies when practising Yoga.